 Perry spent the 2006-07 season at the College of Charleston, serving as director of basketball operations under his college coach, Bobby Cremins.
 Perry was a part of a Cougar program that made the 2007 Southern Conference Championship.
 He recruited Andrew Goudelock, who was the 4A Player of the Year in Georgia at Stone Mountain High School.
 Goudelock finished his career as Charleston’s career leader in points and ranks third in SoCon history with 2,571.
 Goudelock also finished his career as Charleston’s all-time leader in career three-pointers made with 396.

 Goudelock reached double figures in 126 of his 140 games, reaching the 20-point plateau 46 times and surpassing 30 points eight times.
 He also earned a spot on the NABC and USBWA All-District team at the conclusion of his senior season.
 Goudelock was drafted in the second round of the 2011 NBA Draft by the Los Angeles Lakers with the 46th overall pick.

-Before making his way to the Palmetto State, Perry spent four seasons as an assistant at Carson-Newman College under coach Dale Clayton and was promoted to associate head coach in the 2005-2006 season.
+Before making his way to the Palmetto State, Perry spent four seasons as an assistant at Carson-Newman College under head coach Dale Clayton and was promoted to associate head coach for the 2005-2006 season.

 Perry began his career as a graduate assistant under Jeff Lebo at Tennessee Tech during the 2001-02 season.
 The Golden Eagles finished the season 27-7, won the Ohio Valley Conference and made an appearance in the NIT.

 Perry earned his bachelor’s degree in Business Administration from Georgia Tech in 2001 and his master’s degree in Education Administration in 2002 from Tennessee Tech.
-Perry originally from Gallatin, Tenn., resides in Spartanburg, S.C., with his wife, Kristen Perry and sons, Kolton and Kam.
+Perry, originally from Gallatin, Tenn., resides in Spartanburg with his wife, Kristen, and sons, Kolton and Kam.